jbcodeforce/flink-studies/docs/coding/flink-sql.md

 [See the getting started](./getting-started.md) to run locally with a sql client.

-## SQL programming samples
+## SQL programming examples

-Those tables are dynamic, because they change overtime, and some tables are more a changelog stream than static tables.
+Flink SQL tables are dynamic, because they change overtime, and some tables are more a changelog stream than static tables.

 The following diagram illustrates the main processing concepts: the `shipments` table keeps track of product shipments while the `inventory` keeps the current quantity of each item.
 The insert statement is the stream processing to update the inventory from the new shipment records.
 This SQL statement uses the sum aggregator operation on the count for each item.
 The items are shuffled to group them by item.